Uberspace/lab/source/guide_firefly-iii.rst

 Installation
 ============

 ``cd`` to the directory one level above your :manual:`document root <web-documentroot>`, then install Firefly III via composer.
-You can find the latest version on the `release tracker`_, replace <version> with the version number.
+You can find the latest version on the `release tracker`_, replace the version below with the version number.

 .. code-block:: console
  :emphasize-lines: 1

  [isabell@stardust ~]$ cd /var/www/virtual/$USER/
- [isabell@stardust isabell]$ composer create-project grumpydictator/firefly-iii --no-dev --prefer-dist firefly_iii <latest>
+ [isabell@stardust isabell]$ composer create-project grumpydictator/firefly-iii --no-dev --prefer-dist firefly_iii 5.4.6
  [...]
  [isabell@stardust isabell]$